 Then I realized that people who get paid biweekly have two months every year where they get paid three times instead of two — Then I started to come around to it.

 We plan our budget under the assumption that my husband gets two paychecks per month.
-So during those lucky months where he gets three, we’re able to send them directly to savings.
+So during those lucky months when he gets three, we’re able to send them directly to savings.

 If you get paid biweekly, take a look at a calendar and figure out what months you’re going to get three paychecks.
 Then make a plan to save that money or use it to pay off debt!